Nuclear Investment Costs - Trouble on the Horizon?

 Energy Crunch in 2015 - the Future is Nuclear

-It is clear that the conditions are in place for a squeeze on electricity capacity margins
+is clear that the conditions are in place for a squeeze on electricity capacity margins which will come to a head in

-which will come to a head in 2015.
-This capacity margin crunch will result from the almost simultaneous shutting down
+2015.
+This capacity margin crunch will result from the almost simultaneous shutting down of half of coal stations in response

-of half of coal stations in response to EU sulphur emissions laws and the closure of the last Magnox and some of the AGR (advanced
+to EU sulphur emissions laws and the closure of the last Magnox and some of the AGR (advanced gas-cooled reactors) nuclear

-in sufficient quantities and time to fill the expected capacity gap.
+and time to fill the expected capacity gap.

-The shape of the Government's energy
+The shape of the Government's energy policy is becoming clear

-policy is becoming clear but the funding of the huge amount of investment is problematic.
-In a an article
+but the funding of the huge amount of investment is problematic.

-in R&D for the new clean energy sources - wind, clean coal and nuclear.
+investment in R&D for the new clean energy sources - wind, clean coal and nuclear.

-The article outlines both some
+The article outlines

 The Future is Nuclear